-The pantropical spotted dolphin, spinner dolphin, and short-beaked common dolphin have been the most frequently killed and most frequently sampled species in this fishery.
-Procedures for the collection of life-history data are described in Perrin et al. (1976), and the data forms used to collect the data are included as appendices in Perrin and Oliver (1982).
+Beginning in 1974, life history data collection procedures were standardized, and the original sampling scheme that selectively collected large, female specimens was replaced by a less-selective sampling scheme that sampled the first available dead dolphins brought aboard.
+Instructions and protocols for collecting life history data were the same for NMFS and IATTC observers.
+Several modifications to the collection of data and samples were made during the course of the program.
+Procedures for the collection of life history data are described in Perrin et al. (1976), and the data forms used to collect the data are included as appendices in Perrin and Oliver (1982).
 Information about the changes in protocols are largely captured in Oliver (1991), and additional sampling protocol details with updated data forms are available in Myrick (1986) and Jefferson et al. (1994).
 Studies have evaluated potential biases in sample collection, including the under-sampling of calves, protocol changes and sampling techniques (Chivers and Akin 1991, Archer et al. 2001, Kellar et al. 2013b).
-Life-history data and tissue samples are archived at the SWFSC, and a list of biological sample types collected is provided in Table 7-1 and sample sizes of lengths, teeth and gonads are presented in Figure 7-1.
-Osteological material (e.g., skulls and post-cranial skeletons) are archived in museums (see Perrin and Chivers 2011).
+Life-history data and other tissues collected are archived at the SWFSC and a list of biological sample types collected is provided in Table 8-1.
+Osteological material collected are archived in museums (see Perrin and Chivers 2011).

-TABLE 7-1.
+Table 8-1.
 Summary of biological samples collected with the primary preservative and use for each.